seanfisk/combootcha/README.md

 If using Command Line Tools, run `xcode-select --install`.
 If using Xcode, open the Mac App Store and install Xcode from there.

+Next, install Homebrew manually by [following the instructions](https://brew.sh/#install).
+I am having trouble automating Homebrew system install in this current setup and it doesn't seem worth fretting over automating it right now since it's a one-time install.

 Next, transfer the compiled executable to the new system and execute it:

 ```bash